W427697/Discord-/docs/api/doc-block-argtypes.md

 ℹ️ Like most blocks, the `ArgTypes` block is configured with props in MDX.
 Many of those props derive their default value from a corresponding [parameter](../writing-stories/parameters.md) in the block's namespace, `parameters.docs.argTypes`.

-The following `include` configurations are equivalent:
+The following `exclude` configurations are equivalent:

 <!-- prettier-ignore-start -->